foundation-model-stack/foundation-model-stack/fms/models/hf/README.md

 - an embedding which is passed to its other modules if they require them
 - an optional head `lm_head` which will be executed if it exists, if it does not, the `lm_head` will be ignored and this will be considered a base model.

-There are 3 main implementations of `HFModelArchiture` which can be extended by a user:
+There are 3 main implementations of `HFModelArchitecture` which can be extended by a user:

 - `HFDecoderModelArchitecture` - abstract class to implement for an adapter of a decoder model architecture
 - `HFEncoderModelArchitecture` - abstract class to implement for an adapter of an encoder model architecture